paiva/NADM/lightning_talks.md

 * How to do code review effectively?
 * How to customize my shell terminal? (fish, oh-my-fish, aliases)
 * Cronjobs and database backups
+* How to write Jupyter Notebooks and why they would be useful?